 "It's been a great help," she said.
 "I've been able to take advantage of their financial services."

 Indeed, SparkPoint's main goal is to serve as a one-stop financial education center.
-It offers clients a personal coach who teaches money-managing skills,
+It offers clients a personal coach who teaches money-managing skills, sets them up with savings programs and helps improve their credit.

 It works best for people who are able to advocate for themselves and to take action to meet their goals, said Judy Schwartz, administrator of the Fremont Family Resource Center.